smarticoai/public-api/docs/interfaces/TMiniGamePrize.md

 • `Optional` **prize\_value**: `number`

-Numeric value of the prize in case it's pints or spin type
+Numeric value of the prize in case it's 'points' or 'spin' type.
+For other types of prizes this value is not relevant.

 ___